agh-cs-imbeciles/p4-load-balancing/excercises/link_monitor_balancing/README.md

 **Ingress Control**
 * The ingress control block is a bit different than link monitor excercise.
 The main difference is that in the `apply` block we may encounter tcp packet.
 There are also two new actions one is `tcp_lb_action`, which should be modified to perform load balancing.
+Implement those types:
+- smallest number of bytes
+- round robin
+- time windows
 Worth mentioning is `tcp_lb_nhop_action` which sets next hop for L2 layer.

 **Egress Control**